simple-integrated-marketing/svg-picker/README.md

         composer require "simple-team/svg-picker:dev-master"

-4. In the Control Panel, go to Settings → Plugins and click the “Install” button for Link It.
+4. In the Control Panel, go to Settings → Plugins and click the “Install” button for Svg Picker.

 Brought to you by [Simple Integrated Marketing](https://simple.com.au)